-12. Specify Instance Name and ias_admin Password

-Instance Name: Enter a name for this infrastructure instance.
-Instance names can contain alphanumeric characters and the (underscore) character.
+Screen Action 11.
+Specify Instance Name Instance Name: Enter a name for this infrastructure instance.
+Instance names can and ias_admin Password contain alphanumeric characters and the (underscore) character.
 If you have more than one Oracle Application Server instance on a computer, the instance names must be unique.
-See Section 5.8, "Oracle Application Server Instances and Instance Names" for instance name details.

-Example: infra

-ias_admin Password and Confirm Password: Enter and confirm the password for the ias_admin user.
-This is the administrative user for this infrastructure instance.
+Refer to Section 4.8, "Oracle Application Server Instances and Instance Names" for instance name details.
+Example: id_mgmt ias_admin Password and Confirm Password: Set the password for the ias_admin user.
+This is the administrative user for the instance.